Greenwater Lake Provincial Park

 Greenwater Lake Provincial Park is a provincial park in the Canadian province of Saskatchewan.
-It is located on the eastern side of the province in the Porcupine Hills on Highway 38.
-The closest town, Porcupine Plain, is about 28 km to the north-east of the park visitor centre.
+It is on the eastern side of the province in the Porcupine Hills on Highway 38.
+The town of Porcupine Plain is about 28 km to the north-east and the town of Kelvington is 40 km to the south.
 Founded on 19 February 1932, Greenwater is one of the oldest provincial parks in Saskatchewan.
 The original six parks were established in 1931 and Greenwater Provincial Park was added one year later.
 In 1964, the park was expanded to its current size.

 The park is centred around two lakes, Greenwater and Marean, in the Porcupine Provincial Forest.
 The west side of Marean Lake is not within the park but there is a resort there called Marean Lake Valley Resort.
 The park is also an Important Bird Area (IBA) of Canada (Greenwater Lake Provincial Park (SK 071)).

 Attractions and amenities

 Greenwater Provincial Park is considered an all-season destination as it offers a wide variety of amenities and attraction for both the summer and winter seasons.

 Some of the amenities include a marina that offers rentals and moorage, a volleyball net, laundry, hiking, picnicking, a tennis court, a horseshoe area, an 18-hole golf course, mini-golf, a fish cleaning station, a baseball diamond, children's playgrounds, camping, cabin rentals, and a beach.
 There is also a hall available for events and a store with groceries, clothing, souvenirs, and an arcade.

 There are about 125 km of trails throughout the park.
 In the summer months, they're great for hiking, walking, and bird watching.
 In the winter months, the trails are groomed for cross-country skiing and snowmobiling.
 The winter also features ice skating and tobogganing.

 Restaurants in the park include the Greenwater Beach Cafe and an indoor restaurant called Greenwater Fisherman's Cove.

 Fuels such as diesel, gasoline, propane, marine fuel, and firewood are available in the park.